Analysis and fabrication of a photonic crystal based anti-reflective coating for photovoltaics generated by evolutionary optimization: Emergence of the design

+Moreover, simulations show that when the incidence angle is modified, the photonic bandgap of the crystal is shifted towards shorter wavelengths, which is detrimental to the efficiency.
+A new cost function including a wide angular range may then lead to completely different structures, eventually disordered.
+The design we present may thus be optimal only in normal incidence.

+We underline that the solutions to ARC problems in the literature, generally obtained using specific design algorithms\cite{tik1994,tik1996}, are generally complex, but sometimes quite regular too\cite{tikhonravov2008estimation} -- so that the emergence of a periodic design is not new.
+However, the designs are still difficult to understand compared to the design we study here and which is definitely original.

-The strategy suggested in general by the optimization is very similar to what is done for Bragg mirrors in order to reduce the so called ripples -- the oscillations in the spectrum outside of the bandgap\cite{macleod1,macleod2,macleod3,Thelen:66, Thelen:71}.
+The strategy suggested here by the optimization is very similar to what is done for Bragg mirrors in order to reduce the so called ripples -- the oscillations in the spectrum outside of the bandgap\cite{macleod1,macleod2,macleod3,Thelen:66, Thelen:71}.
 Such oscillations are commonly thought as produced by some kind of reflection inside the structure due to the "mismatch between the structure and the surrounding media"\cite{macleod2}.
 The amplitude of the ripples is actually not modified whatever the number of layers of the photonic crystal, as shown Fig. \ref{fig:ref_6_12_layers}.

-The common sense analysis of the ripples suggest some kind of mismatch between the Bloch mode propagating inside the Bragg mirror and the outer media\cite{macleod3} (air and silicon here).
 We have thus followed this idea by trying to retrieve the reflection coefficient of the Bloch mode inside the structure and to see how it is modified by the adapted layers.